Colleges across the country are preparing for Giving Day but there are plenty of other important headlines.

 It’s not enough to simply send out a text to your alumni contacts with a message and link to give support.
 A two-way texting platform allows you to answer important questions and engage with your audience.

-Two-way text messages has been a game-changer for our university because we’re able to have a 1-on-1 connection to our alumni and our donors.
+Two-way text messages have been a game-changer for our university because we’re able to have a 1-on-1 connection to our alumni and our donors.
 It allows us to have a VIP-type service and provide any information that they’re looking for.

 - Emily Porter - Assistant Director, Student & Young Alumni Giving